MisanthropeGirl/schroders/README.md

 ### `StockChart.tsx`
 1. Hadn't tested that things work correctly when the date range or the price option change.
 Doing the former took care testing line 36 (obvious really).
-2. More testing around adding and emoving tickers, including adding 2 or more.
+2. More testing around adding and removing tickers, including adding 2 or more.
 3. Handing the if statements around the `newTicker` and `removedTicker` actions.